julian1/ansible-consolidated/README.md

 #### Ansible CM

-Use with systemd-nspawn containers, kvm, cloud instances, VBox etc.
+Set of ansible definitions and plays for use with systemd-nspawn containers, kvm, cloud instances, VBox etc.

 #### Examples